Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Introduction

 \section{Introduction}

-In recent years, numerous observational pieces of evidence indicate the presence of a supermassive black hole at the center of the Milky Way \cite{12,13}.
-Near-infrared flare events originating from near the event horizon of the Galactic center black hole have also attracted significant attention \cite{14}.
-To date, many studies have focused on black hole images and flare events, with the mechanism driving the black hole accretion flow to produce near-infrared flares being a major research direction \cite{15}.
-There are various methods to study the sources capable of generating near-infrared flares, among which computing hotspots orbiting the central black hole is an effective approach \cite{16,17,18,19,20,21,22}.
-In this method, a semi-analytical hotspot imaging model is typically employed, utilizing numerical methods to calculate photon orbit trajectories.
+Over recent years, extensive observational evidence has confirmed the existence of a supermassive black hole at the center of our Milky Way \cite{12,13}.
+Near-infrared flare events originating from the vicinity of the Galactic center black hole's event horizon have also drawn considerable attention \cite{14}.
+To date, numerous investigations have concentrated on black hole imagery and flare phenomena, with a major research direction being the mechanism that drives black hole accretion flows to produce near-infrared flares \cite{15}.
+Several approaches exist for studying sources capable of generating such near-infrared flares; one effective method involves computing hotspots orbiting the central black hole \cite{16,17,18,19,20,21,22}.
+In this approach, a semi-analytical hotspot imaging model is typically employed, and numerical techniques are used to compute photon trajectories.